RevealBi/Documentation/en/datasources/microsoft-dynamics-crm.md

 ![EnterMicrosoftDynamicsCRM\_All](images/EnterMicrosoftDynamicsCRM_All.png)

-1.  **Data Source Name**: this field will be displayed in the Data Sources list.
+1.  **Default name** of the data source: Your data source name will be displayed in the list of accounts in the previous dialog.
+By default, Reveal names it *Microsoft Dynamics CRM*.
+You can change it to your preference.

 2.  **URL** the URL for the Dynamics CRM site (for example,
     <http://crm.YourCompany.local>).